-Some caterpillars turn into moths, others turn into butterflies.
+Some caterpillars turn into moths while others turn into butterflies.
 Some caterpillars are pests; others are butterflies-to-be.
 How can flower gardeners discern one caterpillar type from another?
 How can we accommodate controlled munching from butterfly babies while ridding our gardens of uninvited gluttons?

 Signs of Caterpillar Activity